I’ve always lived with other people (aka roommates) in order to save money. For me, it was a must rather than a choice.

 Sometimes I feel like having a roommate is like winning a lottery.
 Before you enter into the deal, you just have little or no idea what you’re getting yourself into.

 I’ve won that lottery many times.
 But I’ve also been dealt a bad hand.
-At the end of the day, I felt bad for those roommates since they were going through something they themselves might hate but couldn’t control.
+At the end of the day, I felt bad for those roommates since they were going through something they themselves might have hated but couldn’t control.

-Having unpleasant roommate experience is part of life, and you just need to deal with it and prevent it from happening again.
+Having unpleasant roommate experience is part of life, and I just had to deal with it and tried to prevent it from happening again.